VascoC24/VascoC24/README.md

 ## About Me

+Currently doing an internship as a **System Administrator**, where I work with:

+- 🛠️ Group Policies (GPOs)
+- 🧩 Active Directory
+- 🖥️ Infrastructure & Networking
+- 🆘 Helpdesk & Support

-I'm a recent Computer Engineering graduate and am passionate about learning and improving.
-Currently, I am focused on getting my Azure AZ-104 certification to enhance my expertise in cloud solutions.
-I enjoy learning new tools and technologies and applying them to build scalable and efficient solutions.
-My areas of interest include
+Right now other than my job, I am focused on getting my **Azure AZ-104** certification to enhance my expertise in cloud solutions.
+My goal is to grow in the **Cloud Computing** space, focusing on automation, scalability and security.

+These are my areas of interest:
 - ☁️ **Cloud Computing** (Azure)
 - 🛠️ **DevOps & Automation**
-- 💻 **Software Development** (Backend/Frontend/Fullstack)
+- 💻 **System Administrator** (GPOs/AD/Networks/Infrastructure)

-I recently earned the **Microsoft AZ-900 (Azure Fundamentals)** certification, which has given me a solid foundation in cloud concepts and Azure services.

 ---